 Herbology: How Can I Become an Herbalist?

-Learn how to become a chief nurse.
-Research the job description and the education and licensing requirements and find out how to start a career as a chief nurse.
+Learn the steps for becoming an herbalist.
+Research the job description, required education and licensing requirements and find out how to start a career as an herbalist.

 |Degree Level||Graduate degree is typically required to practice herbal medicine*|

 |Degree Field||Traditional Chinese medicine, naturopathy, or related healthcare field in which herbs are used for healing***|

 |Licensure and Certification||Licensure in a healthcare field is required to practice herbal medicine**|

 |Experience||Experience in the field is helpful*|

 |Key Skills||Active listening, critical thinking, science, speaking, judgment and decision making, service orientation, active learning, and complex problem solving*|

 |Computer Skills||Accounting software, information retrieval or search software, label-making software, spreadsheet software, and medical software*|